A Journey of Migration, Identity and Joy at Melbourne’s Immigration Museum

 Tidbits for Visiting Immigration Museum Melbourne

-• Check out the guided tours of the Joy Exhibition on weekends;
+- Check out the guided tours of the Joy Exhibition available on weekends.

 Immigration Museum Melbourne